|University Location||Townsville or Cairns, Queensland|

 This degree will provide the skills and knowledge you need to communicate public health information, to engage in professional health practices, and to ensure healthy environments, particularly in rural and remote areas.

-You must have a completed undergraduate degree in a related field; or provide evidence of other qualifications recognised by the Deputy Vice-Chancellor of the Division of Tropical Health and Medicine as equivalent to the above; or at the discretion of the Dean of College submission, as an exceptional case, of other evidence of professional and academic attainments, including employment for a minimum of five years in health-related activities.
+You must have a completed undergraduate degree in a related field with a minimum cumulative GPA of 2.0/4.0 (approximately 65% +); or provide evidence of other qualifications recognized by the Deputy Vice-Chancellor of the Division of Tropical Health and Medicine as equivalent to the above; or at the discretion of the Dean of College submission, as an exceptional case, of other evidence of professional and academic attainments, including employment for a minimum of five years in health-related activities.

 *While there is no set application deadline, you are encouraged to apply at least 6 months prior to the program start date.